Yogesh914/conformal-rvalue/README.md

-# Conformal-Like Coverage for Vision and Language Models with r-value
+# Conformal-Like Coverage for Vision and Language Models with $r$-value